Allegheny County Continues to Permit Filing of Evictions Subject to CDC Order

 - All residential landlord tenant actions will be accepted in Allegheny County pursuant to the applicable statutes and rules.

-WHERE CDC ORDER DOES NOT APPLY:
+WHERE CDC ORDER DOES NOT APPLY TO FILING OF EVICTIONS:

 - If on or before the initial hearing date, the tenant indicates that the tenant has submitted or will submit an application for rental assistance under the Emergency Rental Assistance Program (ERAP), the initial hearing date shall be used to conduct a status conference rather than a hearing.
 The Allegheny County Department of Health Services shall provide information and assistance for the application process.